Damilola2013/Kangaroo-database-creation-PostgrelSQL-/README.md

 Explain how database design will support the business scenario.

-## How the systetm that satisfy the business scenario was developed
+## How the system that satisfy the business scenario was developed

 To satisfy the business requirements, a database system should be developed that stores information about Customers, Items, Restaurants, Orders, Drivers, and their Vehicles.
 For Customers, the system should record their Customer ID, Last Name, First Name, Email, and Phone Number.
 For Drivers, their name, salary, email address, and their manager should be recorded, as well as details of their Driving License such as Driving License Number, Issue Date, country of issue, and Expiry Date.